The Collidescope is an affiliate of Bookshop.org and will earn a small commission if you click through those specific links and make a purchase.

 DL: George Saunders is my first and immediate thought here.
 Not so much in terms of style as ethos, with an eye to the tenderness and empathy that I see so much of in Wallace.
 I see in Jessica Anthony’s outrageously good The Convalescent a similar bend toward redemption that I find in Infinite Jest.
 Adam Levin’s incredible novel The Instructions comes closer to Wallace in terms of form, and I cannot praise it enough.
 Jim Gauer’s excellent Novel Explosives walks a lovely line between Wallace’s thematic concerns and warmth toward the human predicament as well.

-GS: Going backwards, which writers who have influenced DFW do you enjoy the most?
+GS: Going backward, which writers who have influenced DFW do you enjoy the most?

 GS: Have you read Joseph McElroy’s Women and Men?
 Does it really “suck canal water” like DFW said?